GuilleAngulo/movie-bot/README.md

 ```
 ngrok http 5000
 ```
 The port selected is 5000 because our app is running at this port (is possible to change it at **"/config/config.js"**).
-Now the public address making a tunnel to your application running at http://localhost:5000 is shown as at the image below:
+Now the public address (https://XXX.ngrok.io) making a tunnel to your application running at http://localhost:5000 is shown as at the image below:

 ### SAP Conversational AI Bot
-It´s necessary to sign up and create the bot
+It´s necessary to sign up (is possible to do it with an existing GitHub account) and create bot.
+Fork the bot used at this project from [here](https://cai.tools.sap/guilleangulo/movie-bot/train/intents), by just selecting "fork" button.
+Next you will be able to change the base of the bot (by adding othe languages or changing values at bot asnwers).
+Finally is necessary to change the action that will send chat values to the running app.
+To do this, just click on "Build" tab and select "Discover" skill.
+Then go to "Actions" tab and change Webhook Configuration Base URL with your ngrok public URL (taken from the previous step) and add the "discover-movies" routes to it: **https://XXX.ngrok.io/chat-movies**.
+Your bot is ready.